foreverfl/vscode/tmp-doc/editor/userdefinedsnippets.md

 ### Placeholders

-Placeholders are tabstops with values, like `${1:foo}`.
+Placeholders are tabstops with values, like `$\{1:foo\}
+`.
 The placeholder text will be inserted and selected such that it can be easily changed.
-Placeholders can be nested, like `${1:another ${2:placeholder}}`.
+Placeholders can be nested, like `$\{1:another ${2:placeholder\}
+}`.

 ### Choice

 Placeholders can have choices as values.
-The syntax is a comma-separated enumeration of values, enclosed with the pipe-character, for example `${1|one,two,three|}`.
+The syntax is a comma-separated enumeration of values, enclosed with the pipe-character, for example `$\{1|one,two,three|\}
+`.
 When the snippet is inserted and the placeholder selected, choices will prompt the user to pick one of the values.

 ### Variables

-With `$name` or `${name:default}`, you can insert the value of a variable.
+With `$name` or `$\{name:default\}
+`, you can insert the value of a variable.
 When a variable isn't set, its **default** or the empty string is inserted.
 When a variable is unknown (that is, its name isn't defined) the name of the variable is inserted and it is transformed into a placeholder.

 The following variables can be used: